chensxb97/object_detection_chatbot/README.md

 #### 3. Identifying appropriate times to roll out contingency measures

-The effectiveness of enforcement measures to curb the spread of infections, though depends on how each measure is executed, also depends on the appropriate timing.
+The effectiveness of enforcement measures to curb the spread of infections, though depends on how each measure is executed, is also related to the time they are introduced.
 Countries like South Korea and Australia went into relapse as they lifted lockdown measures too early.
 Enforcing lockdowns too early can be more detrimental to the country's economy and standard of living.
 By drawing patterns between the object detection analysis and performance analysis of present lockdown measures, we can pinpoint the range of suitable times that enforcement efforts work the most effectively.
 Thus, should a country undergo similar challenging times such as a pandemic or a relapse, government and healthcare enforcement agencies can initiate these measures at the best times to mitigate the spread of infections.

 ## Limitations and Future Improvements